October 21, 2014

-Alexandria, VA—AHS International Executive Director Mike Hirschberg announced today that Dr. Dewey H. Hodges, Georgia Institute of Technology, has been selected for the 2014 Alexander A. Nikolsky Honorary Lectureship.
-He was cited for his “seminal contributions to analysis methodology of aeroelasticity and structural dynamics of rotors, and his development of textbooks and courses in these areas.”
-The lecture will be delivered at the 70th AHS Annual Forum and Technology Display in Montréal, Québec on Tuesday, May 20, 2014.
+Fairfax, VA—AHS International Executive Director Mike Hirschberg announced today that Dr. Robert A. Ormiston, US Army Emeritus Scientist, has been selected for the 2015 Alexander A. Nikolsky Honorary Lectureship.
+He was cited for “Dedicating over 40 years to analyzing and understanding critically important rotary wing aeromechanics phenomena.”
 The Nikolsky Lectureship is awarded to “an individual who has a highly distinguished career in vertical flight aircraft research and development and is skilled at communicating technical knowledge and experience.”
+The 35th annual lecture will be delivered at the 71st Annual Forum and Technology Display in Virginia Beach, Virginia on Tuesday, May 5, 2015.

-Dr. Hodges will be honored at AHS International’s 70th Annual Forum with the presentation of the Nikolsky certificate and medallion.
-The Lecture, titled “Unified Approach for Accurate and Efficient Dynamic Modeling of Composite Rotor Blades” will be given at 4:00 p.m. on Tuesday, May 20, 2014 at the Palais des Congrès de Montréal, Montréal, Québec, Canada.
-A written version of his lecture will be featured in a future edition of the Journal of the American Helicopter Society, the world's only scientific journal dedicated to vertical flight technology.
+Ormiston will be honored at AHS International’s 71st Annual Forum with the presentation of the Nikolsky certificate and medallion.
+The lecture, titled “Revitalizing Research for the Next Generation of Advanced Rotorcraft” will be given at 4:00 p.m. on Tuesday, May 5, 2015 at the Virginia Beach Convention Center, Virginia Beach, Virginia, USA.
+A written version of his lecture will be featured in a future edition of the Journal of the American Helicopter Society, the world’s only scientific journal dedicated to vertical flight technology.

 The American Helicopter Society (AHS) International is the world’s premier vertical flight technical society.
 Since its inception in 1943, AHS has been a major force in the advancement of vertical flight.
 It provides global leadership for scientific, technical, educational and legislative initiatives that advance the state of the art of vertical flight.